soulwing/tnm4j/README.md

 you try to get the result from the response object.

-Assuming that the operation succeeds, the result we retrieve from the response object is a [VarbindCollection] (http://soulwing.github.io/tnm4j/maven-site/apidocs).
+Assuming that the operation succeeds, the result we retrieve from the response object is a [VarbindCollection](http://soulwing.github.io/tnm4j/maven-site/apidocs).
 This object is *not* a subtype of the JDK's `Collection` type.
 However, it has an interface with methods that have familiar signatures supporting both list-like and map-like access to the varbinds in the collection.
 In this example, we're using a